nablarch/nablarch-document/en/application_framework/application_framework/handlers/http_messaging/http_messaging_request_parsing_handler.rst

  :java:extdoc:`nablarch.fw.results.RequestEntityTooLarge`
   :Log level: INFO
   :Response: 400
-  :Description: Since the size limit of the request body was exceeded, recorded as a trail log.
+  :Description: Since the size limit of the request body was exceeded, recorded as a trace log.
          HTTP status code generates the response *400*  to indicate that the size has been exceeded.

  :java:extdoc:`nablarch.fw.messaging.MessagingException`
   :Log level: INFO
   :Response: 400
-  :Description: Since the request body is invalid, it is recorded as a trail log.
+  :Description: Since the request body is invalid, it is recorded as a trace log.
          To indicate a client error, the HTTP status code generates the response  *400*  .

  :java:extdoc:`nablarch.core.dataformat.InvalidDataFormatException`
   :Log level: INFO
   :Response: 400
-  :Description: Since the request body format is invalid, it is recorded as a trail log.
+  :Description: Since the request body format is invalid, it is recorded as a trace log.
          To indicate a client error, the HTTP status code generates the response  *400*  .

 .. _http_messaging_request_parsing_handler-limit_size: